TalentLayer/talentlayer-contracts/docs/deploy.md

   - allowedTokenList: list of tokens allowed to be used as payment
   - platformList: list of platform name and address used to create our partners platformId
 - Launch the setup command, it will automatically add the multisig addresses, the allowed tokens and the platformIds
-  - `npx hardhat initial-setup --network mumbai`
+  - `npx hardhat initial-setup --network polygon`

 ## Step 3: Update Subgraph

 ### Update configuration

 - Update the abis from the contract folder to the graph folder
+- configure your env var `DEPLOY_NETWORK`
-- Update network.json file with the new deployed addresses: `npx hardhat run scripts/utils/setSubgraphNetwork.ts --network mumbai`
+- Update network.json file with the new deployed addresses: `make update-graph-config`
 - Update the start block in the network.json.
 Use the block number of the first contract deployed

 ### Deploy your subgraph

 - Update the abis in the subgraph repo
 - Generate code from your GraphQL schema and operations.: `graph codegen`
-- Copy configuration from network.json and buid graph code: `graph build --network mumbai`
+- Copy configuration from network.json and buid graph code: `graph build --network polygon`
-- Authenticate to the hosted service: `graph auth --network mumbai --product hosted-service <your access token>`
+- Authenticate to the hosted service: `graph auth --network polygon --product hosted-service <your access token>`
 - Deploy to the hosted service:
-  - mumbai: `graph deploy --product hosted-service talentlayer/talent-layer-mumbai`
+  - polygon: `graph deploy --product hosted-service talentlayer/talent-layer-polygon`
   - fuji: `graph deploy --product hosted-service talentlayer/talent-layer-fuji`

 ## Step 4: Update Indie Frontend

-- Update the abis in the frontend repo
+- Update the abis in the frontend repo `make update-frontend-config`
 - Fill the network const with the right deployed addresses in the **src > config.ts** file

+## Step 5: Defender

+- Transfer ownership to the multisig for every contracts
+  - for ownable contracts:
+    - `npx hardhat transfer-ownership --contract-name "TalentLayerID" --address 0x0CFF3F17b62704A0fc76539dED9223a44CAf4825 --network polygon`
+    - `npx hardhat transfer-ownership --contract-name "TalentLayerService" --address 0x0CFF3F17b62704A0fc76539dED9223a44CAf4825 --network polygon`
+    - `npx hardhat transfer-ownership --contract-name "TalentLayerReview" --address 0x0CFF3F17b62704A0fc76539dED9223a44CAf4825 --network polygon`
+    - `npx hardhat transfer-ownership --contract-name "TalentLayerEscrow" --address 0x0CFF3F17b62704A0fc76539dED9223a44CAf4825 --network polygon`
+  - for access control contracts:
+    - `npx hardhat grant-role --contract-name "TalentLayerPlatformID" --address 0x0CFF3F17b62704A0fc76539dED9223a44CAf4825 --network polygon`